antoniogoulao/superagent-retry-delay/README.md

 # superagent-retry-delay

   Extends the node version of [superagent][https://github.com/visionmedia/superagent]'s `Request`, adds a `.retry` method to add retrying logic to the request.
-Calling this will retry the request however many additional times you'd like after a specified delay in miliseconds.
+Calling this will retry the request however many additional times you'd like with 1 second in between retries or after a specified amount of time, in seconds, included in the HTTP header.
+You can specify which header to use to read the amount of time.

-  It will retry on any error condition, except for the list of response codes optionally supplied.
+  It will retry on any 500 error and on those on the list of 100s and 400s response codes optionally supplied.

   v2 relies on superagent's internal retry mechanism for retrying, added on superagent 3.5.
 Use v1 otherwise.